top of page

 ABOUT THE EXPEDITION DATA

-The data from the expedition is still being processed and has not been released.
-Findings will provide baseline information about coral reef health, fish and invertebrate populations, and water quality.
-Data collected will not provide a stock assessment for any specific species.
+Findings from this report provide baseline information about coral reef health, fish and invertebrate populations, and water quality.
+Data collected do not provide a stock assessment for any specific species.

 unnamed (1).png